Mia Martini: Hits: "Piccolo uomo" and "Minuetto" (1972–1973)

-In September Martini also participated for the first time in the Mostra Internazionale di Musica Leggera in Venice with "Donna sola", a song with strong soul influences.
+In September, Martini also participated for the first time in the Mostra Internazionale di Musica Leggera in Venice with "Donna sola", a song with strong soul influences.
 The track was the most successful single of the event, with approximately 270,000 copies sold.
 The following year, Martini won the prestigious Gondola D'Oro.
 "Donna sola" reached the 2º place in the hit-parade of the best-selling singles during the month of November.

 In October Martini released her second album, Nel mondo, una cosa which contained songs such as "Valsinha" by Vinícius de Moraes and Chico Buarque, "Amanti" by Maurizio Fabrizio, and the poignant covers "Madre" and "Io straniera", two pieces respectively by John Lennon and Elton John.
 The album reached the top of the charts with around 300,000 copies sold and received the Record Critics Award as the best LP of 1972.

 At the beginning of 1973, Martini's hits "Piccolo uomo" and "Donna sola" were released in Germany.
-She appeared on television shows in European countries including Frane and Spain, and she was called by critics "the queen of youth music in Italy".
+She appeared on television shows in European countries including France and Spain, and she was called by critics "the queen of youth music in Italy".
 The record label Ricordi proposed to Martini to perform at Sanremo Music Festival with the track "Vado via".
 She at first accepted, and then renounced in extremis, decreeing the fortune of Drupi, who had sung the audition of the song and he is invited to compete at Sanremo festival.

 On 2 April Mia Martini records "Minuetto", composed by Dario Baldan Bembo, with lyrics by Franco Califano.

 The lyrics of "Minuetto" were written after attempts made by Maurizio Piccoli and Bruno Lauzi, who had tried in vain to make a convincing draft, and ultimately contacted Franco Califano.
 Baldan Bembo wrote the score, in which different musical atmospheres can be identified: from the classical citations of Bach to pop ballads from overseas.
-In the recording room for the choir, there are Bruno Lauzi, Maurizio Fabrizio, the band La Bionda, Loredana Bertè and Adriano Panatta (at the time in relationship).
+In the recording room for the choir, there are Bruno Lauzi, Maurizio Fabrizio, the band La Bionda, Loredana Bertè and Adriano Panatta (at the time in a relationship).

 With "Minuetto", her best-selling song, Martini earned another Gold Record and a platinum record, as well as the victory at Festivalbar, her second victory in a row at the competition.
 The record remained in the top ten of the best-selling singles for 22 straight weeks, reaching the first position, and making it one of the most successful singles of 1973.